 Sheriff Darren M. Popkin directs an office of 180 employees, including a staff of 148 sworn law enforcement officers and 29 civilian employees who provide a wide range of judicial and law enforcement services throughout Montgomery County, Maryland.
-Prior to his election on November 2, 2010, Sheriff Popkin was the Chief Deputy, second-in-command of the Sheriff’s Office for twelve years.
+Prior to his election on November 2, 2010 and re-election in 2014, Sheriff Popkin was the Chief Deputy, second-in-command of the Sheriff’s Office for twelve years.

 Sheriff Popkin received a B.A. degree in Law Enforcement from the University of Maryland, College Park, and graduated from the former Robert E. Peary High School.
 Darren’s off-duty passion has been coaching boys’ and girls’ softball and basketball teams in local leagues and national tournaments.
 He is an active basketball player in the Montgomery County adult athletic league.

 A family man and life-long county resident, Sheriff Popkin lives in Olney with his wife and their three children.
 His son attends school in Montgomery County, and his two daughters attend college.

 Sheriff Popkin has extensive involvement in law enforcement training and professional organizations including:

 - Past President and Board of Directors, Maryland Sheriffs’ Association

 - Member Anti-Terrorism Advisory Council

 - Member, International Association of Chiefs of Police

 - Member, Montgomery County Deputy Sheriff’s Association